 Sea of Faith feels free to draw on the rich spiritual heritage of the past (including the Christian tradition) but is not bound by it.
 It provides stimulation and fellowship in the common quest for meaning and fulfilment.

 The network welcomes people from all faith communities as well as those with no involvement in any organised religion.
-Many in the network meet regularly in to share ideas and to discuss issues related to the making of meaning.
+Many in the network meet regularly in local groups to share ideas and to discuss issues related to the making of meaning.

 Any who find themselves in sympathy with our aim ('promoting the open exploration of religion, faith and meaning') are most welcome to join us.